Tia Rozario

-Tia Louise Rozario is a Singaporean athlete specialising in long jump and triple jump.
+Tia Louise Rozario (born 14 October 2000) is a Singaporean athlete specialising in long jump and triple jump.
 Rozario holds the national records for indoor long jump (5.82m), indoor triple jump (12.81m), and triple jump (12.92m).

 Education

 Rozario studied at Princeton University for her undergraduate degree in neuroscience and is pursuing a master's in biomedical science at Duke University.

 Sporting career

 When Rozario was younger, she competed as a hurdler.
 Subsequently, she represented Singapore Sports School and won the A Division long jump; before that, she also won the event for four consecutive years.

 In 2016, she represented Singapore at the 12th Southeast Asian Youth Athletics.